velora369/INTEGRAPOCUS/replit.md

 ### External Assets
 - **Custom Fonts**: NeueMontreal-Bold, NeueMontreal-Medium, and NeueMontreal-Light (OTF format) from `attached_assets/`.
 - **Professor Images**: Hosted on WordPress CDN (`yungwizzeprod2.wordpress.com`).
+- **Mascot Image**: mascote-integra-pocus.webp downloaded from WordPress CDN and stored in `attached_assets/` for Hero section.

 ### Deployment Configuration
 - Designed for **Replit deployment**, with production builds outputting to the `dist/` directory.